Michael-Reefe/Loki.jl/README.md

 ---

 ## V. Examples
-Please see `examples/example.ipynb` for a full example notebook for MIR data.
+Please see `examples` folder for a bunch of example notebooks for using MIRI/MRS data, NIRSpec/IFU data, and non-JWST data.

 The main steps one must follow to fit a cube using LOKI are as follows:
 1. Load in the LOKI module following the instructions in [Installation](#ii-installation).
 Then include it in your code: